go-masonry/mortar/wiki/config.md

 export MORTAR_SERVER_GRPC_PORT="7777"
 ```

-When you want to read gRPC server port value in your code you should write
+When you want to read gRPC server port value in your code you should use this as a key.

 `mortar.server.grpc.port`